Tetrode: Space charge grid tube

 The space charge grid tube was the first type of tetrode to appear.
 In the course of his research into the action of the audion triode tube invented by Edwin Howard Armstrong and Lee de Forest, Irving Langmuir found that the action of the heated thermionic cathode was to create a space charge, or cloud of electrons, around the cathode.
 This cloud acted as a virtual cathode.
 With low applied anode voltage, many of the electrons in the space charge returned to the cathode, and did not contribute to the anode current; only those at its outer limit would be affected by the electric field due to the anode, and would be accelerated towards it.
 However, if a grid bearing a low positive applied potential (about 10V) were inserted between the cathode and the control grid, the space charge could be made to extend further away from the cathode.
 This had two advantageous effects, both related to the influence of the electric fields of the other electrodes (anode and control grid) on the electrons of the space charge.
 First, a significant increase in anode current could be achieved with low anode voltage; the valve could be made to work well with lower applied anode voltage.
-Second, the transconductance (rate of change of anode current with respect to control grid voltage) of the tube was increased.
+Second, the transconductance (anode current with respect to control grid voltage) of the tube was increased.
 The latter effect was particularly important since it increased the voltage gain available from the valve.

 Space-charge valves remained useful devices throughout the valve era, and were used in applications such as car radios operating directly from a 12V supply, where only a low anode voltage was available.
 The same principle was applied to other types of multi-grid tubes such as pentodes.
 As an example, the Sylvania 12K5 is described as "a tetrode designed for space-charge operation.
 It is intended for service as a power amplifier driver where the potentials are obtained directly from a 12V automobile battery."
 The space-charge grid was operated at +12V, the same as the anode supply voltage.

 Another important application of the space-charge tetrode was as an electrometer tube for detecting and measuring extremely small currents.
 For example, the General Electric FP54 was described as a "space-charge grid tube ... designed to have a very high input impedance and a very low grid current.
 It is designed particularly for amplification of direct currents smaller than about 10 amperes, and has been found capable of measuring currents as small as 5 x 10 amperes.
 It has a current amplification factor of 250,000, and operates with an anode voltage of 12V, and space-charge grid voltage of +4V."